 While many have turned to private Web browsers, clearing their cache, and placing “do not track” requests into their settings in an effort to figure out how to surf the Web anonymously, none of these methods truly keep your activity private.
 But there is one solution that can help: a virtual private network.

 VPNs allow you to surf the Internet anonymously by hiding your IP address.
 But since you’ll be using an IP address from one of our servers to surf the Web anonymously, you can also take advantage of this by choosing a server in a specific country to connect to.
 This will let you access online content that’s blocked by institutional filters, government censorship, or regional copyright restrictions.
 Want to watch American Netflix shows from abroad or the latest from the BBC in the U.S.?
 You can do it with Hotspot Shield VPN.

 You’ll also be able to protect the security of your data with our VPN, even on insecure networks like public Wi-Fi hotspots.
 All of your data will be encrypted and sent through one of our secure VPN tunnels, protecting it from hackers and snoops.

 Surf the Internet Anonymously With Us for Free

 With Hotspot Shield, learning how to surf the Web anonymously is as simple as a few clicks.
 Just download our VPN client for free, install it, and you’ll be ready to connect to the Internet privately and securely.
-You can use Hotspot Shield VPN for free or get a free trial of our Elite-level service, which allows you to connect up to five devices at once.
+You can use Hotspot Shield VPN for free or get a free trial of our Premium-level service, which allows you to connect up to five devices at once.
 Either way, you’ll get to experience our top-rated speed and performance and protect your data and your privacy.
 Try it now to see for yourself!